Do you want to get more social media fans and followers for your dropshipping store?

 In each of the above posts, ambassadors and fans of R. Riveter include a link to the store’s username.
-This can help increase their brand awareness and fanbase on each of the top social networks.
+This can help increase its brand awareness and fanbase on each of the top social networks.

-Bonus Tip: Protect Your Social Media Audiences
+Bonus Social Media Tip: Protect Your Social Media Audiences

 - Review security settings for Facebook, Instagram, Twitter, Pinterest, YouTube, and other social network accounts.
-On applicable networks, also review settings for advertising accounts, business manager dashboards, company pages, and groups.
+On applicable networks, you should also review settings for advertising accounts, business manager dashboards, company pages, and groups.
 Remove any users and apps that no longer need access to those accounts and properties.

-- Make sure any employees or consultants with access to your social accounts also enable 2-factor login authentication, create backup codes, and review their security settings for personal social accounts that have access to your store’s social media pages and properties.
+- Make sure any employees or consultants with access to your social accounts also enable two-factor login authentication, create backup codes, and review their security settings for personal social accounts that have access to your store’s social media pages and properties.

 These simple social media tips will reduce the likelihood of your social accounts getting hacked, hijacked, or stolen, so that you can keep your hard-earned brand and audiences.